DanielCalvo/studies/Kafka/Section4_KafkaTheory/notes.md

 ### 10. Topic Replication Factor
 - Topics should have a replication factor of > 1 (usually between 2 and 3)
 - This way if a broker is down, another broker can serve the data
-- At one time, only one broker can be a leder for a given partition, only that leader can receive and send data for a partition.
+- At one time, only one broker can be a leader for a given partition, only that leader can receive and send data for a partition.
 The other brokers will synchronize the data
 - One partition will have a leader and multiple ISR (in-sync replica)

 ### 11. Producers and message keys